-To do this, scroll to the bottom of this page and click the button labeled Allow plugin to send emails using your Google account.
+To do this, scroll to the bottom of the WP Mail SMTP settings page and click the button labeled Allow plugin to send emails using your Google account.

 This will open a login screen for Google.
-Go ahead and log into the account you’re setting this SMTP up with.
-Then, you’ll see a screen asking for permission for this site to send email on your behalf.
+Go ahead and log in to the account you’re setting up SMTP with.

 When you’re ready, click the Allow button to proceed.

 Next, you’ll be returned to your WP Mail SMTP settings and a success message will be displayed.
-Now that the connection is complete, you’re ready to send a test email under the Email Test tab.
+Once the connection is complete, you’re ready to send a test email.
+To do so, navigate to WP Mail SMTP » Tools and open up the Email Test tab.

-Once the Test Email tab is open, you’ll need to enter a valid email address and click the Send Email button.
-Be sure to use an email address you have access to so you can confirm the email is delivered.
+Once the Email Test tab is open, you’ll need to enter an email address whose inbox you have access to.

-You should also soon receive a test email at the email address you entered.
+You should also soon receive the test email at the email address you entered.

 Frequently Asked Questions